meumobi/meumobi.github.io/_drafts/firebase-native-push-ionic.md

   email_md5: 1cd012be2382e755aa763c66acc7cfa6
 ---

-Everybody daily face huge number of permission requests to receive push.
-But, as mobile Web/Native App developer do we know/understand how it works beyond the screen? is it a notification message, data message or in-app message ?
-We'll try to define these options and show how to implement them on Ionic/Angular app with Firebase Cloud Messagging.
+Push notification is a great feature to re-engage users on mobile App, and Web since the raise of APIs [Push](https://caniuse.com/#feat=push-api) and [Service workers](https://caniuse.com/#feat=serviceworkers).
+There are plenty of successful use cases as chats, deliveries, appointments, meetings, etc. where notification make the difference.
+Firebase Cloud Messaging (FCM) provides a complete API and single interface to manage Android and iOS notifications for native Apps and Web.
+On this post we'll focus on Push Notification Support on Native Ionic App with FCM.

+## Message types
+With FCM, you can send two [types of messages](https://firebase.google.com/docs/cloud-messaging/concept-options#notifications_and_data_messages) to clients:

+- **Notification messages**, sometimes thought of as "display messages."
+These are handled by the FCM SDK automatically.
+- **Data messages**, which are handled by the client app.

+Use notification messages when you want FCM to handle displaying a notification on your client app's behalf.
+Use data messages when you want to process the messages on your client app.

+Notification messages contain a predefined set of user-visible keys.
+Data messages, by contrast, contain only your user-defined custom key-value pairs.

+Notification messages are delivered to the notification tray when the app is in the background.
+For apps in the foreground, messages are handled by a callback function.

+Notification messages can contain an optional data payload.

 [FCM](https://firebase.google.com/docs/cloud-messaging) Key capabilities

 Send notification messages or data messages	Send notification messages that are displayed to your user.
-Or send data messages and determine completely what happens in your application code.
+Or send

 Versatile message targeting	Distribute messages to your client app in any of 3 ways—to single devices, to groups of devices, or to devices subscribed to topics.

 Send messages from client apps	Send acknowledgments, chats, and other messages from devices back to your server over FCM’s reliable and battery-efficient connection channel.

-## Implementation path

 This post is part of the ongoing Ionic4/Angular with Firebase serie, where we cover common use cases.
 Here is the full serie: